How do you firestop the head of wall? Tested Detail Queries

 Approved Document B: Fire safety, section 9.1, states: “Every joint, imperfect fit and opening for services through a fire-separating element should be sealed with firestopping to ensure that the fire resistance of the element is not impaired.
 Firestopping delays the spread of fire and, generally, the spread of smoke as well.”

 Therefore, all joints and imperfections of fit between the plasterboard and blockwork, for instance, must be sealed.
-This includes head of wall joints.
+This includes the head-of-wall joints.

 Whether or not movement is required in the wall or floor depends on the design and the materials used – this will be decided by the structural engineer.